petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 - Cloud-init reports failure that is returned by Compute Resource Provider API on error.
 - VM gets stuck at 'creating' for 40 minutes, and the VM creation is marked as failed.
 - `CustomData` does not get processed.
-- The ephemeral disk fails to mount.
+- The ephemeral disk fails to mount (for VM skus that come with SCSI resource disks).
 - Users do not get created, or there are user access issues.
 - Networking is not set up correctly.
 - Swap file or partition failures.